LOADING ...

 All the lonely

-An army regulation
+An American army

-It's not permanent but they know that
+It's not but they didn't know that

 But what finally us is not starvation